YugangW/gpdb/gpdb-doc/markdown/analytics/pl_container.html.md

 -   [PL/Container Resource Management](pl_container_using.html)
 -   [PL/Container Functions](pl_container_using.html)

-The PL/Container language extension is available as an open source module.
+The PL/Container language extension is available as a module.
 For information about the module, see the README file in the GitHub repository at [https://github.com/greenplum-db/plcontainer](https://github.com/greenplum-db/plcontainer).

 ## <a id="about_pl_container"></a>About the PL/Container Language Extension